tilk/digitaljs_lua/docs/USAGE.md

   * `VALUE` is the value written in the chosen system.
   Example values: `b101`,  `8d7`, `32hbeef`.
 * If vector: the vector is copied.

+The second parameter, which is optional, is an integer specifying the required number of bits.
+When passed, the returned vector will have exactly the specified number of bits.
+The behavior is different depending on the type of the first parameter:

+* If boolean: the resulting vector consists of all ones or all zeros.
+* If integer: the number is truncated or sign-extended.
+* All others: the vector is truncated or zero-extended.

 The above method of constructing vectors is also used in many API procedures in both `vec` and `sim` where a vector is expected.
 This allows writing shorter, more concise scripts.